kossiitkgp/docs/community/event-checklist.md

   - Make sure that something important that has been covered in the past doesn't gets removed.
   - Feel free to remove or edit stuff if you ever feel some part of the content is unnecessary and irrelevant.
   - Make sure to take feedback from other members of KOSS regarding the slides.
 It is suggested to have the discussion over a meet to discuss things like potential queries from audience, thinking of ways to simplify content.
+- Refer [kossiitkgp/mistakes](https://github.com/kossiitkgp/mistakes) repository to get an idea of what sought of things can go wrong.
+- It is a good idea to record the event(offline/online) for the sake of posterity.
 - Make a github repo for the workshop with name as event name and year which contains - installation instructions, slides, references, recording and others.

 ## 1.1 Internal